crillab/metrics/docs/md/wallet.md

 The `Analysis` construction warns the user when inconsistencies are found, missing data, ...:

 ```
-1 experiments are missing and have been added as unsuccessful.
+1 experiment is missing and has been added as unsuccessful.
 4 experiments are inconsistent and are declared as unsuccessful.
-1 inputs are inconsistent and linked experiments are now declared as unsuccessful.
+1 input is inconsistent and linked experiments are now declared as unsuccessful.
 ```

 It exists another way to build an analysis that is presented in the `Advanced Usage` section.